A wizard in the garden, tea session with AI spirits

 The garden

 Loci is itself the first case study of what it describes.
-The methodology was not designed top-down; it grew from a garden.
+The substrate was not designed top-down; it grew from a garden.
 The question of how to make co-intelligence work across sessions was planted early and watered across nearly thirty sessions until the answer had sufficient structure to share.
-The palace in the repository is the artefact the garden produced.
+The plain-text kit in the repository is the artefact the garden produced.

 The fourth plant, Alexander's Garden, warrants more detailed treatment because it constitutes the methodological anchor of Loci.
 Christopher Alexander's A Pattern Language (1977) proposed that good design could be captured as named, reusable patterns: solutions that recur across contexts and can be documented, taught, and applied.
 Each pattern has a name, a problem it addresses, and a context in which it applies.
 The insight is that naming a pattern is itself generative: once named, the pattern becomes recognisable across contexts and can be applied intentionally.